-MSM produce offers some interesting and low-cost opportunities to buy and experiment with fruits and vegetables that may be unfamiliar to you.
+MSM produce stands offer some interesting and low-cost opportunities to buy and experiment with sometimes unfamiliar fruits and vegetables.
 You'll see many vendors selling the bright magenta hibiscus leaf that can be used to make a tea or the traditional sweet drink, agua de Jamaica.
-In the photo below, behind the hibiscus leaf are tamarind pods, which contain a sweet, sticky paste kids like to chew.
+In the photo below, behind the hibiscus leaf are tamarind pods, which contain a sweet, sticky paste that kids like to chew.

-The young lady (below) is selecting nopales (cactus leaves), which are peeled and lightly steamed for a salad or sautéed and used to top meat or fish dishes.
-Right above the nopales are Mexican guavas; to the right of the guavas are mamey (a fruit of thick, dense meat) and peppers (you'll many varieties of chilies at the market, fresh and dried and usually quite inexpensive).
+The young lady (below) is selecting nopales (paddles from the prickly pear cactus), which are peeled and lightly steamed for a salad or sautéed and used to top meat or fish dishes.
+Right above the nopales are Mexican guavas; to the right of the guavas are mamey (a fruit of thick, dense meat) and peppers (you will find most varieties of chilies at the market, fresh and dried and usually quite inexpensive).